Categories

 News News & Events Previous Talks and Outings

-Society Talks: Getting away from it all – Marie de Guise’s Town House, Blyth’s Close, Edinburgh
+Society Talk Summary: Getting away from it all – Marie de Guise’s Town House, Blyth’s Close, Edinburgh

 A talk by Dr Anna Groundwater, National Museum of Scotland was held on 14th March 2024 at the Holy Trinity Church, Church Road, Haddington.